Manage soft token authenticators

 Available soft token authenticators

-The following soft token authenticators are available on Identity as a Service:
+The following soft token authenticators are available on IDaaS:

 About soft token authenticators

-A user can have multiple soft tokens.
-For example, if a user with multiple mobile devices might want to add a soft token to each one.
+Users can have multiple soft tokens.
+For example, users with multiple mobile devices can add a soft token to each device.

 Administrators can assign soft tokens to users using the following methods:

-- Automatically assign users a soft token.
-If the user has an email address, the user receives an email with instructions to activate their Entrust ST tokens.
-See Manage General settings for information on automatically assigning Entrust Soft Tokens to users.
+- Automatically assign a soft token.
+If the user has an email address, the user receives an email with instructions to activate their Entrust ST token.
+For more information, see Manage General settings.

-Before assigning authenticators to users, review the authenticator settings and change them as required.
-See Modify Entrust Soft Token (ST) authenticator settings.
+Before assigning soft token authenticators to users, review the authenticator settings and update them as needed.
+For more information, see Modify Entrust Soft Token (ST) authenticator settings.

 Topics in this section